There are currently 4.1 times more Sellers than Buyers. The facts: 23,672 listings to start March divided by 5,797 sales in February.

 Distressed Properties

-33 was the total.
+43 was the total for February.
 Distressed properties are bank owned homes and short sales.
 They disappear when mortgage companies maintain strict lending policies, don't provide borrowers with risky loans, and homeowners make enough money to pay their mortgages.

 Distressed properties have been a non-factor for a long time.
 Click here for our longer-term chart on Distressed Sales.
 Here are a couple quick facts about distressed properties: